2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 2009 Log Cabin Penny Value

 Three key factors shape the 2009 Log Cabin Penny value: the mint mark, the coin’s condition, and whether any errors are present.
-A coin from Philadelphia, Denver, or San Francisco can look nearly identical at first glance, but the type and grade can push the value in different directions.
+A coin from Philadelphia, Denver, or San Francisco can look nearly identical at first glance, but the type and grade can push value in very different directions.

 A quick scan with the CoinValueChecker App gives you an instant grade and value for your coin.